top of page

 More constructively using our members and funds:

 I also want to say, that I believe in paid preachers, the New Testament mentions that there were paid preachers/evangelists (1 Corinthians 9:6-12/1 Corinthians 9:18) and elders.
 (1 Timothy 5:17-18).
 But the payment was a chosen matter.
-I believe in paid preachers helping churches to the point that I've been training men globally for many years through my online preacher training platform.
+I believe in paid preachers helping churches to the point that I've been training men globally for over many years through my online preacher training platform.
 I've been a paid preacher/evangelist.

 This church will however focus on utilizing its member's talents to the fullest in helping them develop and grow in the body of Christ.
 Our focus in preaching will be on using the church members.
 We will seek out the potential in our church members and strive to help them grow.
 We will seek opportunities in mentoring our members into teachers, song leaders, prayer warriors, evangelists, pulpit preachers, etc.